UKradioastro/UKRAA_PicoMuon/README.md

 Three plots will be created:
 * counts per minute
-* frequency of cunts per minute
+* frequency of counts per minute
 * frequency of ADC values recorded

 This can be done after midnight automatically using CRON.